thorchain/docs/how-it-works/incentive-pendulum.md

 shareFactor = \frac{67 -  33}{67 + 33/100} = 0.5
 $$

-Thus, 50% of the rewards go to Liquidity Providers and 50% go to Node Operators.&#x20;
+Thus, 50% of the rewards go to Liquidity Providers and 50% go to Node Operators.

 The Incentive Pendulum is a linear path between Liquidity providers and Node Operators.
 The Incentive Curve can smooth the effect of the Incentive Pendulum as it moves.
-With the Incentive Pendulum in a set position, as Incentive Curve increases so do the rewards that are paid to Liquidity providers.&#x20;
+With the Incentive Pendulum in a set position, as Incentive Curve increases so do the rewards that are paid to Liquidity providers.

-In a stable situation, it can be set to 100 to ensure Liquidity providers and Node Operator's are rewarded equally.&#x20;
+In a stable situation, it can be set to 100 to ensure Liquidity providers and Node Operator's are rewarded equally.

 In an under-bond state, it can be increased so Liquidity providers are not adversely affected by the reduction of rewards due to the Incentive Pendulum.

-In an over-bonded state, it can be reduced to ensure Liquidity Providers are not being paid too much.&#x20;
+In an over-bonded state, it can be reduced to ensure Liquidity Providers are not being paid too much.

-Incentive Curve value set in constants however can be overridden in [Mimir ](constants-and-mimir.md)by [Node Operators](../thornodes/overview.md).
+Incentive Curve value set in constants however can be overridden in [Mimir](constants-and-mimir.md)by [Node Operators](../thornodes/overview.md).

 ## Driving Capital Allocation